Comprehensions and Generator expressions

 {'yellow', 'orange'}

-# filter by length of elements
+# filter by the length of elements

 >>> dishes = ('Poha', 'Aloo tikki', 'Baati', 'Khichdi', 'Makki roti')